veernagpal/Pipelined-Floating-Point-Adder/README.md

 The successful generation of the final GDSII layout, along with clean timing, DRC, LVS, and antenna reports, confirms that the floating-point adder was successfully implemented as a physically verified ASIC layout using OpenLane and the SKY130 PDK.

+Some Additional info :

+Overclocking Potential

+The design was constrained and verified at a target clock period of 20 ns, corresponding to an operating frequency of 50 MHz.
+Static Timing Analysis reported positive setup and hold slack, meaning the design successfully met timing at the target frequency.

+The worst setup slack was:

+     Worst Setup Slack = 4.74 ns

+This indicates that the design had additional setup timing margin at the 20 ns clock period.
+A conservative estimate of the next possible clock period can be calculated by subtracting the worst setup slack from the original clock period:

+     Estimated tighter clock period = 20 ns - 4.74 ns = 15.26 ns

+This corresponds to an estimated frequency of:

+     Estimated frequency = 1 / 15.26 ns ≈ 65.5 MHz

+Therefore, based on setup slack, the design shows potential frequency headroom beyond the verified 50 MHz target.

+The timing report also showed a critical path delay of approximately 5.47 ns.
+Based only on this critical path delay, the theoretical maximum frequency would be:

+     fmax = 1 / 5.47 ns ≈ 182.8 MHz

+However, this should be treated only as a theoretical estimate.
+The design has been fully verified only at 50 MHz.
+To claim a higher operating frequency, the complete OpenLane flow should be rerun with a tighter clock constraint, followed by clean STA, DRC, LVS, and antenna signoff.

+A technically safe conclusion is:

+     Verified operating frequency: 50 MHz
+     Conservative frequency estimate from setup slack: ~65.5 MHz Theoretical critical-path estimate: ~182.8 MHz

+Higher-frequency operation is possible, but it must be validated through a new timing-driven implementation run.

 CURRENT LIMITATIONS :